influxdata/telegraf/plugins/outputs/elasticsearch/README.md

 ### Timestamp Timezone

 Elasticsearch documents use RFC3339 timestamps, which include timezone information (for example `2017-01-01T00:00:00-08:00`).
 By default, the Telegraf system's configured timezone will be used.

 However, this may not always be desirable: Elasticsearch preserves timezone information and includes it when returning associated documents.
-This can cause issues for some pipelines (in particular, those that don't parse retrieved timestamps and instead assume that the timezone returned will always be consistent).
+This can cause issues for some pipelines.
+In particular, those that do not parse retrieved timestamps and instead assume that the timezone returned will always be consistent.

 Telegraf honours the timezone configured in the environment variable `TZ`, so the timezone sent to Elasticsearch can be amended without needing to change the timezone configured in the host system:

 ```sh